 - Cycle through Japan's remote countryside with breathtaking views, including Norikura Pass (2,700m) Japan's highest road

-- Visit Kyoto and other traditional towns such as Takayama and the World Heritage village, Shirakawa-go, with its thatched-roof houses
+- Visit numerous traditional towns such as Takayama and the World Heritage village, Shirakawa-go, with its thatched-roof houses

 - Stay in traditional Japanese "onsen" (hot spring) resorts and sample traditional Japanese food

 Join this exclusive tour geared towards advanced cyclists and explore the magnificent landscapes along the Nakasendo Trail and across Western Japan.
-End the tour in Kyoto, and (re)discover its centuries old charm.
+End the tour in Gujo, and discover the centuries old charm of this picturesque town.